doriansmiley/lotusJS/README.md

 Lotus is only 6497 bytes when gzipped, and Lavander is only 10363 bytes when gzipped.
 That's a lot of power in a small package.

 # Examples
-For an example of how easy it is to start building custom components using LotusJS see our [sample button under the examples directory](https://github.com/doriansmiley/lotusJS/tree/dev/example/button).
+For an example of how easy it is to start building custom components using LotusJS see our [examples directory](https://github.com/doriansmiley/lotusJS/tree/dev/example).
+There are numerous examples of the core components complete with documentation and code samples.

 # MVW Framework